SchmidL/b-parasite_autocali/README.md

 ## Wiring
 For the calibration, the following setup is needed.
 - The b-parasite is connected to a J-Link.
 In the following overview it is connected via a normal pitch to half pitch converter
-- The b-parasite is powered by the nrf PPK2.
+- The b-parasite is powered by the PPK2.
 This should be in the best case connected via the battery terminal.
 (I made a small battery dummy from scrap part)
 - The "+"-terminal should be connected to VOUT on the PPK2, the "-"-terminal to GND

 ![wiring_overview](/docs/img/wiring_bparasite_calibration.jpeg)